Senior Lecturer, Leeds Trinity University

 I’m thrilled to be in the ICE department and be a part of the incredible work that goes on.
 As a student I benefitted from very high levels of support and flexibility from the staff.

 My career before I started the MA in Education

 In 2011 I started working at Harrogate Grammar School where I was a Head of Department, I then went on to be a Head of Department at Guiseley School until 2015.

 I knew that the Schools History Project was located at Leeds Trinity and about the great reputation the institution had for training teachers.
 It was also close to where I lived, so it had everything really.

-The one I've recently accepted at Leeds Trinity as a Senior Lecturer on the PGCE Programme!
-This is the big career shift for me, one that I've always aspired to.
-I'm really excited to have the opportunity to influence Teachers in the classroom.
+This has to be the one I accepted at Leeds Trinity to be a Senior Lecturer on the PGCE Programme!
+This was a big career shift for me, but one that I’ve always aspired to.
+I’m really excited to be able to influence Teachers in the classroom.